abdelrahmanali6/Commands/README.md

 # Instructions

-Connection to the DB Requires to Modify the appsettings.json (UserID,Password,Server) to connect to the DB server
+#### Connection to the DB Requires to Modify the appsettings.json (UserID,Password,Server) to connect to the DB server
+#### Required to add Data to the DB after you connect to you're preffered DB

 #### API End Points:-
 ##### * /api/commands (GET,POST)